divyanshf/infinity_project/README.md

 ## HOSTED WEBSITE LINK

-Attach the link to your hosted website here.
-You can learn here on how to host your website on heroku in less than 10 mins:- https://www.youtube.com/watch?v=P86N9FqNqso
+You can visit the hosted website at [Infinity](https://pure-garden-98108.herokuapp.com)